Ocean Circulation And Air Sea Interaction: Projects

 GPM The Global Precipitation Mission provides new information on precipitation characteristics and how rain and snow interact within the Earth system.

-GRACE GRACE, the Gravity Recovery and Climate Experiment, provide measurements of the Earth’s gravity field, including the variability of ocean mass.
+GRACE GRACE, the Gravity Recovery and Climate Experiment, provided measurements of the Earth’s gravity field caused by melting ice sheets, changing large aquifers and waters.

 ISS-RapidScat The RapidScat on board of the International Space Station measures ocean surface wind speed and direction for weather and climate applications.